 Later in 1996, when the BSN program was adopted at Kwantlen, June independently developed integrated learning activities for Nursing Informatics for every nursing course in the program.
 In the fall of 1999, a web-based program of study was introduced in addition to the paper manual approach, to encourage self-directed study for students to access lessons both within the classroom and on personal computers on campus, in libraries, or at home.
 The Nursing Informatics theory component was expanded to reflect current research and application.
 Computer application instruction was also expanded to incorporate emerging internet and utility applications such as spreadsheets, databases, web page development, chatrooms, email, multimedia, telenursing, electronic literature searches, videoconferencing, and so on.

-June is currently the Curriculum Coordinator for the BSN Advanced Entry program at Kwantlen, a hybrid nursing program that consists of mostly online courses supplemented with three practice residencies and capstone courses.
+June is currently the Program and Curriculum Chair for the BSN Advanced Entry program at Kwantlen, a hybrid nursing program that consists of mostly online courses supplemented with three practice residencies and capstone courses.
 Nursing informatics and interactive, creative technologies have been artfully woven into the curriculum to prepare nurses in the necessary conpetencies for effective practice.
 June also became a Research Coordinator with Arthritis Research Canada in 2016, focused on working with First Nations communities.

 June is finishing PhD study at the University of British Columbia in Curriculum and Pedagogy Studies.
 Her focus is educational technology, informatics, aesthetics and distance education for nursing.
 Currently, she is completing her PhD dissertation work on investigating faculty perceptions of how nursing informatics fits into nursing education.